physimals/quantiphyse/doc/qbold/tutorial.rst

 In this case the brain mask has been prepared in advance.
 Load the mask data (``sub-01_sqbold_gase_bet_mask``) and his time select ROI as the data type.
-Once loaded, it will show up in the ROI dropdown under the viewing pane and will also be visible as a red shaded region on top of the GESEPI ASE data.
+Once loaded, it will show up in the ROI dropdown under the viewing pane and will also be visible as a blue shaded region on top of the GESEPI ASE data.

 .. image:: /screenshots/qbold/brain_mask.png